uwuolguin/Deprecated_LOGISTIC-MODEL-PYTHON/README.txt

 	-In line 91 we create a key to add infomation to the dictionary with the total load and cost of tranport from crossdock C to supplier S.

-	-If any of the keys in line 90 or 91 alredy exists, the we increase the amount of merchandise that its going to be transported, else, we create a new 	 list with the cost and load information.
+	-If any of the keys in line 90 or 91 alredy exists, then we increase the amount of merchandise that its going to be transported, else, we create a new 	 list with the cost and load information.

 	-If crossdock is not assigned to a key supplier-retailer, then between lines 116 and 124, we just update the dictionary with the load and cost between 	 suppliers and retailers.

-	-In line 126 we create a variable to save the total amount of the combinations between suppliers,retailers and cross-dock facilities.
+	-In line 126 we create a variable to save the total cost of the combinations between suppliers,retailers and cross-dock facilities.

 	-Between lines 128 to 138, we transform the loads into amount of trucks that we are going to use for each option.